CtrlK

 Specificity

 The description contains no concrete actions or domain-specific capabilities.
-Phrases like 'confirm the user objective' and 'validate that the request matches the documented scope' are abstract process steps, not specific skill actions.
+Phrases like 'confirm the user objective' and 'validate that the request matches the documented scope' are entirely abstract and could apply to any skill.

 1 / 3